 When that was done we knuckled down to eat.
 Only ten or so people could fit around a given platter of couscous, so we had to split up.
 I was stuck in a group of guys from another village.
 We waited for everyone else in the throng to get themselves situated to attack the repast.
 Then someone hollered “have at it, boys!” — so we did.

 As for me, I’ve never been able to master this approach, thanks to my wet noodle grip.
 What else can you do with no utensils?
-I tried piling some couscous into my open palm and lapping at it like a cat, but I gave this up out of shame and just fished out the eggs.
+I tried piling some couscous into my open palm and lapping at it like a cat, but I gave this up out of shame and in the end I just fished out the eggs.

 The carnage over, the praying started again.
 Some of the men went back inside the mosque and the loudspeakers on top of the building started bellowing, as they do.
 I sat and waited, writing a bit in my notebook.
 Idris’s brother-in-law Yusuf came and sat down next to me.
 He said he had no idea what was going on either.